 My love for the World of Wedgwood sees no sign of subsiding.
 If you’ve been reading for a while, we last visited in the summer for one of their Wedgwood experience days and had so much fun.
-So I was delighted when we were invited back to one of their Christmas Artisan market days.
+So I was delighted when we were invited back to the Wedgwood Artisan Market.

 Wedgwood Christmas Market